fp-mt-test-org/devx-workflows/README.md

     auto_install=true ./scripts/build-flex.sh

-This will compile, unit test and update the binaries in the `./devx-workflows` directory.
+This will compile, unit test and update the binaries in the `.devx-workflows` directory.

 Once you have flex built, you can then use flex to build itself: